About recovery plans

 To create this order, you add groups to the recovery group, and add machines into the groups.

 Where order is specified, sequencing is used.
-Actions run in parallel where appropriate, to improve application recovery RTO.
+Actions run in parallel as appropriate, to improve application recovery RTO.

 Machines in a single group fail over in parallel.